Microsoft Excel 365 is not a Database

 A relational database is a type of database that organizes data into tables, based on relationships between the tables.
 The tables are similar in structure to an Excel table, comprised of rows and columns.

-Microsoft has four relational databases: Access, SQL Server, Azure and Power BI.
+Microsoft has four relational databases: Access, SQL Server, Azure and Power BI ( Power Query ).

 In a relational database, you establish relationships between the tables, defined by primary keys and foreign keys.
 The queries are based on those relationships.
 That is why they call it a “relational” database, there are relationships between the tables and queries.
 By using primary keys to establish relationships, tables can join to perform complex queries that ultimately create data sets.
-This is how a database works, and this is one of the reasons Excel is not considered a database.
+This is how a database works, and this is one of the reasons Excel is not considered a database, if you ignore Power Query.

-Excel does not do this.
+Without Power Query, Microsoft Excel 365 does not do this.
 Instead, Excel uses Lookup functions to “connect” various tables, and to retrieve values from other tables.
 The Excel XLookup for example looks at one table and based on criteria, returns a dataset, from another table, based on finding a “matching” record.
 Here the criteria field is the primary key, in a roundabout way.

 Where are Relational Databases used?

 Relational databases are used in all sorts of organizations, from business to non-profit.
 Databases store and manipulate large amounts of data as the backbone of their business information systems.
-Most organizations have some sort of databases, yet they still live in Microsoft Excel.
+Most organizations have some sort of databases, yet they still live in Microsoft Excel; Reporting, Analytics, Dashboards, those are done in Microsoft Excel, not in a database.

 Interesting note: Databases are usually the data-source for all Excel data in the business setting.
 Source data is stored and maintained in databases.
 Users are almost always kept away from the source data files and forced to work in Excel files.